afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w5-notes.md

 - There is also no explicit way to handle uncertainty and errors in the input data.
 - These challenges mean that the finite-state machine approach tends to run into difficulties, as we approach full level five autonomy.
 - But it is an excellent starting point for systems with restricted operational design domains, permitting a manageable number of states.
-- We'll look into these limitations and alternative approaches to behavior planning in the final video in this module.
+- We'll look into these limitations and alternative approaches to behavior planning in the final lesson in this module.

 **Summary**

-- In this video, we formulated a clear definition of the behavior planning problem and its role within the overall motion planning system.
+- In this lesson, we formulated a clear definition of the behavior planning problem and its role within the overall motion planning system.
 - We discussed the standard inputs and outputs of the behavior planning module.
 - We introduced the finite state machine and its components, and applied it to a two-state behavior planning problem.
 - From here, we'll start to add more capabilities to our finite-state machine behavior planner.

 ### Lesson 2: Handling an Intersection Scenario Without Dynamic Objects

-In the last video, we introduced the concept of a behavior planner, and described the basics of the finite state machine to implement behavior planning.
+In the last lesson, we introduced the concept of a behavior planner, and described the basics of the finite state machine to implement behavior planning.
-- In this video, we will see how to build out our system to handle a more complete intersection scenario.
+- In this lesson, we will see how to build out our system to handle a more complete intersection scenario.
 - We will start by defining the specifics of the scenario that will be handled.
 - We will then look at how we can discretize the intersection map into sections to establish clear transitions between states.
 - Then we will define the states and transitions which are required to complete the given scenario safely and efficiently.
-- To finish this video, we will highlight the testing procedure required to confirm the correctness and accuracy of our behavior planning system.
+- To finish this lesson, we will highlight the testing procedure required to confirm the correctness and accuracy of our behavior planning system.

 **Scenario Evaluation**